 While this bifurcation in the relative setting may appear surprising, the reason is clear from the perspective of skew-multiactegories.
 For a relative monad qua monoid in the skew-multicategory $\X[j]$, we have the notions of action both in a left-$\X[j]$-multiactegory (\cref{left-action}) and in a right-$\X[j]$--multiactegory (\cref{right-action}).
 When $j = 1$, these notions are formally dual, so that actions in a left-multiactegory may be defined in terms of actions in a right-multiactegory, and conversely.
 However, in general the two notions are not dual: for instance, the definition of action in a skew-left-multiactegory involves the left-unitor $\lambda$, while the definition of action in a skew-right-multiactegory involves the right-unitor $\rho$.

 We shall briefly review the theory of relative comonads and relative coadjunctions.
 However, since the theory is entirely dual to the theory of relative monads and relative adjunctions, we shall give only definitions, and leave the reader to dualise the theorems as desired.
-We omit the string diagram presentations of the axioms, which are obtained simply by horizontally reflecting those for relative monads and relative adjunctions.
+We omit the string diagram presentations of the laws, which are obtained simply by horizontally reflecting those for relative monads and relative adjunctions.

-\begin{remark} While the study of relative coadjunctions and comonads may be reduced to the study of relative adjunctions and monads via duality, it appears likely that it is worthwhile to study the interaction between relative adjunctions and coadjunctions, and between relative monads and comonads, which cannot be thus reduced, though we shall not do so here (\cf{}~\cite[\S2.2 \& \S2.4]{lewicki2020categories}). \end{remark}
+\begin{remark} While the study of relative comonads and relative coadjunctions may be reduced to the study of relative monads and relative adjunctions via duality, it appears likely that it is worthwhile to study the interaction between relative adjunctions and relative coadjunctions, and between relative monads and relative comonads, which cannot be thus reduced (\cf{}~\cite[\S2.2 \& \S2.4]{lewicki2020categories}). \end{remark}

 \begin{definition} Let $\X$ be a \ve{}.
 A \emph{relative comonad} in $\X$ is a relative monad in $\X\co$.
-Explicitly, this comprises \begin{enumerate} \item a tight-cell $i \colon Z \to V$, the \emph{coroot}; \item a tight-cell $d \colon Z \to V$, the \emph{underlying tight-cell}; \item a 2-cell $\flip\dag \colon V(d, i) \tto V(d, d)$, the \emph{coextension operator}, \item a 2-cell $\varepsilon \colon d \tto i$, the \emph{counit}, \end{enumerate} satisfying the following three equations.
+Explicitly, this comprises \begin{enumerate} \item a tight-cell $i \colon Z \to V$, the \emph{coroot}; \item a tight-cell $d \colon Z \to V$, the \emph{underlying tight-cell}; \item a 2-cell $\flip\dag \colon V(d, i) \tto V(d, d)$, the \emph{coextension operator}; \item a 2-cell $\varepsilon \colon d \tto i$, the \emph{counit}, \end{enumerate} satisfying the following three equations.